 Venerable Abbots, Lamas, Geshes and monks, I am very happy to have this opportunity to meet with you.
 I have been asked by His Holiness the Dalai Lama to come to the three main monasteries of Sera, Drepung and Ganden to speak about the situation of Buddhism and Buddhist centers in foreign countries.
 Since some of you may be invited in the future to visit foreign countries and many of you perhaps have friends who have been teaching at these centers, it may be helpful to explain a little about the situation.
-I don't know very much, but over the last nine years I have visited about a hundred and fifty Buddhist centers from the Gelug, Kagyu, Nyingma and Sakya traditions, as well as from the Zen and Theravadin traditions, in almost thirty countries.
+I don't know very much but, over the last nine years, I have visited about 150 Buddhist centers from the Gelug, Kagyu, Nyingma and Sakya traditions, as well as from the Zen and Theravadin traditions, in almost 30 countries.
 So I would like to give you a report, a little history, and some of my personal comments and suggestions based on my own experience.

 The Rise of Buddhist Centers in the West